Leonard Goldberg: Career

 As a producer, he was responsible for producing several television films, including the Peabody Award–winning Brian's Song (1971) and The Boy in the Plastic Bubble (1976); the latter helping to launch John Travolta's movie career.
 He also produced a string of hit television series while in partnership with Aaron Spelling; the best-known being Charlie's Angels, Hart to Hart, Starsky & Hutch, Fantasy Island and Family.
 He produced the Oscar-nominated movie WarGames (1983) as well as the comedy The Bad News Bears in Breaking Training (1977).
 He also partnered with producer Jerry Weintraub in the late 1970s, working on the television show When the Whistle Blows, and had development contracts with ABC and Universal Pictures.
 In 1981, he received an agreement with MGM/UA Entertainment Co. to produce and distribute TV shows as well as feature films under the Mandy Productions (later Mandy Films) company.
 He subsequently left MGM in 1984 to sign with Paramount Pictures to produce films and TV shows.

 He also produced the Emmy Award–winning television film Something About Amelia, which aired on ABC in 1984.
 It was one of the highest-rated television films of the year, watched by around 60–70 million people.

 Goldberg served as president of 20th Century Fox from 1987 to 1989, during which time the studio produced such films as Broadcast News, Big, Die Hard, Wall Street and Working Girl.
 Under his own banner, Goldberg produced the successful motion picture features WarGames, Sleeping with the Enemy, Double Jeopardy and the Charlie's Angels films series.
 He also produced Unknown, starring Liam Neeson, Diane Kruger, January Jones and Frank Langella, released in theaters in February 2011.
 After he left 20th Century Fox in 1989, he moved to The Walt Disney Studios to serve as a film producer, before going back to Fox to sign a feature film production contract.
 In the late 1990s, he worked at Universal Studios as a film producer.

 He has a star on the Hollywood Walk of Fame at 6901 Hollywood Boulevard and was inducted into the Academy of Television Arts and Sciences Hall of Fame in 2007.
 He was a member of Wilshire Boulevard Temple.

 Goldberg served on the CBS Board of Directors from 2007 to 2018.

 Personal life and death

 In 1972, he married Wendy Howard.
 He had one daughter, Amanda Erin Goldberg and two stepsons, Richard Mirisch and Beverly Hills City Councilmember John A. Mirisch.

 Goldberg died at Cedars-Sinai Medical Center in Los Angeles on December 4, 2019, as a result of injuries sustained in a fall.
 He was 85 years old.
+The series finale of Blue Bloods was dedicated to his memory.